TG Therapeutics Inc. (TGTX) Shares Plummet Below 1-Year High

 Sponsored

-The average price estimated by analysts for TGTX is $30.50, which is $4.71 above than the current price.
-The public float for TGTX is 133.34M, and at present, short sellers hold a 16.32% of that float.
-The average trading volume of TGTX on May 30, 2023 was 4.27M shares.
+The average price point forecasted by analysts for TG Therapeutics Inc. (TGTX) is $30.50, which is $4.21 above the current market price.
+The public float for TGTX is 133.34M, and currently, short sellers hold a 16.32% ratio of that floaft.
+The average trading volume of TGTX on June 06, 2023 was 4.26M shares.

 TGTX’s Market Performance

-The stock of TG Therapeutics Inc. (TGTX) has seen a -11.30% decrease in the past week, with a 2.09% rise in the past month, and a 58.24% gain in the past quarter.
-The volatility ratio for the week is 4.64%, and the volatility levels for the past 30 days are at 7.00% for TGTX.
-The simple moving average for the past 20 days is -18.80% for TGTX’s stock, with a 90.67% simple moving average for the past 200 days.
+The stock of TG Therapeutics Inc. (TGTX) has seen a -4.96% decrease in the past week, with a -26.14% drop in the past month, and a 47.88% gain in the past quarter.
+The volatility ratio for the week is 8.09%, and the volatility levels for the past 30 days are at 5.99% for TGTX.
+The simple moving average for the last 20 days is -13.66% for TGTX’s stock, with a simple moving average of 89.16% for the last 200 days.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TGTX starting from Echelard Yann, who purchase 9,000 shares at the price of $10.64 back on Jan 06.
-After this action, Echelard Yann now owns 201,848 shares of TG Therapeutics Inc., valued at $95,760 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TGTX starting from Power Sean A, who sale 73,647 shares at the price of $26.70 back on Jun 02.
+After this action, Power Sean A now owns 654,836 shares of TG Therapeutics Inc., valued at $1,966,375 using the latest closing price.

-Charney Laurence N, the Director of TG Therapeutics Inc., sale 30,000 shares at $11.10 during a trade that took place back on Jan 04, which means that Charney Laurence N is holding 234,729 shares at $333,000 based on the most recent closing price.
+Echelard Yann, the Director of TG Therapeutics Inc., purchase 9,000 shares at $10.64 during a trade that took place back on Jan 06, which means that Echelard Yann is holding 201,848 shares at $95,760 based on the most recent closing price.

 Stock Fundamentals for TGTX